 Seeking Rate Sheet and Margin Management Expertise

-After reviewing this article, you should feel confident as a lender about margin management strategy overall.
+After reading this article, you should feel confident as a lender about margin management strategy overall.

 In conclusion, nothing about margin management is mind blowing.
 Margin management is more about oversight and provoking critical thoughts on how to refocus a margin as it passes through your pipeline.

-When you roll into a market environment well-prepared with margin management strategies you will know how to manage your lending business so you can come out on top.
+Well-prepared with margin management strategies allow you to know how to manage your lending business through any market cycle so you can come out on top.

 Manage Your Margins with MCT